sagemath/trac_to_gh/Issue 9462.md

 warning: /data2/wpalenst/sage-4.5.alpha4/devel/sage-main/sage/matrix/matrix_modn_dense.pyx:105:8: Function signature does not match previous declaration
 ```

-I'll upload a patch in an hour.
+I've uploaded a patch that removes the duplicate declaration (of `memcpy`), and also removes the unused declaration of `memcmp`.

 Issue created by migration from https://trac.sagemath.org/ticket/9462